astronomer/deploy-action/README.md

 # Deploy to Astro
 This action deploys code from your GitHub repository to an Astro Deployment.
-It runs whenever you commit to your repository's main branch.
+It runs as a step within a github workflow file.
 For more information about Astro CI/CD workflows, see [Automate code deploys with CI/CD](https://docs.astronomer.io/astro/ci-cd).

-This action can be used only to deploy code from `main` or an equivalent branch.
+This action can be used only to deploy code to deploy code to Astro Deployments.
+This README contains exmaples on how to use it to deploy code when changes are made to a main branch.
 To configure a CI/CD pipeline for multiple branches, see [Astronomer documentation](https://docs.astronomer.io/astro/ci-cd?tab=multiple%20branch#github-actions-dag-based-deploy).

 You can use the Deploy Action with DAG-only deploys activated or deactivated.
 When DAG-only deploys are activated, the action does not rebuild and deploy your image when your commit only includes changes to the `/dags` folder.
 For more information about DAG-only deploys, see [Deploy DAGs only](https://docs.astronomer.io/astro/deploy-code#deploy-dags-only).